trisbee/policies/tickets/en_terms.md

 entities legally entitled to request such data.

-**4.1.5.** Trisbee consistently ensures technical and organizational security of all the Buyers\' personal data obtained in internal systems, doing so through electronic security tools, granting of access rights, anti-virus protection, security backups and granting of access to data to authorized persons only.
+**4.1.5.** Trisbee consistently ensures technical and organizational security of all the Buyer's personal data obtained in internal systems, doing so through electronic security tools, granting of access rights, anti-virus protection, security backups and granting of access to data to authorized persons only.